Sonny Seeza: DJing

 In 1982, Tyrone Taylor began in Brooklyn as a member of his older brother's hip-hop group, Cold Crash Scenes, performing with Killah Priest.
-Soon he began practicing DJing.
-In the future, his experience will be useful to him in recording the Onyx's second album All We Got Iz Us.
+Soon he began practicing DJing and would later find the experience useful while recording the Onyx's second album All We Got Iz Us.
 Sonsee moved from Brooklyn to John Adams High School in 1985 and first met Fredro Starr and Big DS at the battle in Ajax Park (now called "Dr. Charles R. Drew Park") in Queens.

 Onyx

 In 1988, after graduating from school at the age of 17, Fredro Starr created the rap group Onyx along with his schoolmates Big DS and Suavé.
 Big DS came up with the name for the group, he named it after the black stone Onyx.
-They began to make the first demos in the basement of B-Wiz with drum machine beats from an SP-12."...B-Wiz was my producer when I was fifteen and sixteen, even.
+Early demos from the group were created in the basement of B-Wiz with drum machine beats from an SP-12."...B-Wiz was my producer when I was fifteen and sixteen, even.
 When all the other kids was getting turntables, he had an SP-12 [sampler].
 He was one of the first niggas in the hood with a beat machine."

 In 1989, Onyx signed Jeffrey Harris as their manager, who helped them secure a contract with the label Profile Records.
-In 1990, at York Studio in Brooklyn, they recorded their first single, "Ah, And We Do It Like This", which was released to low sales on April 25, 1990 on Profile.
+In 1990, at York Studio in Brooklyn, they recorded their first single, "Ah, And We Do It Like This", which was released to low sales on April 25, 1990, on Profile.

 "...
 That very first record was produced by a producer named B-Wiz.
 B-Wiz was the first producer of that record.
 He produced “Ah, And We Do It Like This,” and a lot of the original shit in like ’89, ’87, and ’88 for Onyx."